-The demand for housing has continued throughout 2022/23 with the housing register having increased from 3,178 last year to 3,692 (over 16%).
+The increased demand for housing has continued throughout 2023/24 with the housing register having risen from 3,583 last year to 3,946 (over 10%).
 This demand has also been impacted by the reduction in the number of properties terminated and therefore available for allocations.
-This related to a total of 506 properties (2021/22: 644), a reduction of 21%.

-This growth is also evident from the need for temporary accommodation and to support WNC in meeting this demand, there has been an increase in the number of homes being reappropriated from available housing stock to be used for temporary accommodation, with numbers now standing at 154 (2021/22: 120).
+This growth is also evident from the need for temporary accommodation and to support WNC in meeting this demand, there has been an increase in the number of homes being reappropriated from available housing stock to be used for temporary accommodation, with numbers now standing at 176 (2022/23: 154).

-The housing management cost has increased in the year by 8.7% this reflects the increase in the delivery model particularly in relation to the complex needs and behaviours of those within specialist accommodation and investment in the lifeline completed in the year, moving from analogue to digital solutions benefitting the most vulnerable tenants.
+The cost of delivering housing management services has only increased by 3%, below inflation and includes the changing landscape of the delivery model particularly in relation to the complex needs for those within specialist accommodation.
+This year we have invested in the lifeline service, moving from analogue to digital solutions benefitting our most vulnerable tenants.

-In 2022/23 there have been 657 allocations to WNC properties, and an additional 342 allocations to Registered Social Landlord properties.
-Of these allocations, 174 properties were specifically allocated to applicants who required Older-Person's accommodation.
-There have been 211 new referrals to the Welfare Service bringing the total number now being regularly visited to 583.
+In 2023/24 there have been 586 allocations to WNC properties, and an additional 420 allocations to Registered Social Landlord properties.
+Of these allocations, 111 properties were specifically allocated to applicants who required Older-Person's accommodation.
+There have been 350 new referrals to the Welfare Service bringing the total number now being regularly visited to 328.

-On average we receive between 15-20 applications per month for mutual exchanges.
-To support understanding and knowledge, the Mutual Exchange Coordinator has developed leaflets and flyers for the Guildhall and Housing Officers to provide to tenants, and this has increased the communication via our Social Media platforms.
-This year there have been 163 Mutual Exchange applications completed.
+On average we receive between 20-30 applications per month for mutual exchanges.
+To support understanding and knowledge, the Mutual Exchange Coordinator has developed improved information for tenants, and this has increased the communication via our Social Media platforms.
+This year there have been 325 Mutual Exchange applications completed and 121 successful sign-ups.